RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 </body>
 </html>

-Now with only 100 pictures a day and about 5 mins of video, I generate nearly 150 GB a year😲!
+Now with only 100 pictures and about 5 mins of video a week, I generate nearly **150 GB** a year😲!
 It might seem small, but have to take into consideration any of the images that you also download and save on your phone.
 Additionally, as technology is going to be improving, the file sizes of those will most definitely increase.
 Which will further increase the data you accumulate in a year.
 Additionally, if you are part of a family and share your data backups, this number can double, triple, quadruple and so on.

 ## Pandora's box of storage solutions